 Joining the army led by Commander Lin (Jing Tian) and Strategist Wang (Andy Lau), they take a stand against the violent invasion that takes place every sixty years.
 And so a new traditional legend is borne, lending a bigger purpose to the ancient fortification of the East.

-Now, if only that fantastical mythology of the enemy had been given its due story.
+Now, if only that fantastical mythology of the enemy had been given its due development.
 Instead, we get a generic creature feature with no real distinction, existing purely as an excuse for set pieces.
-Thin establishment sees Taotie take on the role of dull antagonists out for no more than blood.
+Thin establishment sees Taotie take on the role of dull antagonists, out for no more than blood.

 Uninteresting human leads do no better, expounding more than they emote.
 Questionable choices worsen matters.
 It was never clear why the Crane Troop has to lance the monsters by jumping off the Wall, when the archers are doing fine from a distance.
 Ineffectual formation continually leads the soldiers to unnecessary early deaths.

-The absence of any intelligent strategy and narrative complexity feels disappointing, given China’s track record in tactical battles – both in rich history and on film.
-Playing by the numbers, the bland lead-up ends up as dreary as its underwhelming finale.
+The absence of any intelligent strategy and narrative complexity feels disappointing, given China’s track record in shrewd strategies and tactical battles, both in rich history and on film.
+Playing by the numbers, the bland lead-up ends up as dreary as its underwhelming and chaotic finale.

 The eventual heroics stick close to the rule book of the monomyth.
 Costume design remains the most impressive throughout the numbing showdown, which says something.
 As the closing trudges towards predictable victory, the disappointment throbs.
 It seems Hollywood “whitewashing” may be the least of The Great Wall‘s myriad issues.